adamanldo/Cosmo/README.md

 ### Known issues

 - Font issues should be fixed as of 5/6/2024.
 We are using imagetext-py, which contains font fallbacks.
 If there are issues with languages I haven't added yet, please open an issue and I can look into adding them.
+- Arabic fonts do not render properly (the glyphs are shown from left-to-right instead of right-to-left).